khaors/geocompr/main.md

 london2 = st_transform(london, 27700)
 ```

-Now the distance between the two representations of London can be found.
+Now that a transformed version of `london` has been created, using the **sf** function `st_transform()`, the distance between the two representations of London can be found.
-There is a difference between the two `london`s of 2 km:^[
-It may come as a surprise that the distance is not 0.
+It may come as a surprise that `london` and `london2` are just over 2 km apart!^[
-The difference in location between the two points is not due to imperfections in the transforming operation (which is in fact very accurate) but the low precision of the manually-created coordinates that created `london` and `london_proj`.]
+The difference in location between the two points is not due to imperfections in the transforming operation (which is in fact very accurate) but the low precision of the manually-created coordinates that created `london` and `london_proj`.
+Also surprising may be that the result is provided in a matrix with units of meters.
+This is because `st_distance()` can provide distances between many features and because the CRS has units of meters.
+Use `as.numeric()` to coerce the result into a regular number.]

 ```r